jojopipe/quick_mp3/README.md

 # quick_mp3
-quickly download and YouTube videos convert to mp3
+quickly download and convert YouTube videos to mp3 or other audio formats

 written in python